 To answer \textbf{Q1}, we conduct comparative experiments to evaluate the performance of DiRW in node classification.
-The results presented in Tab.~\ref{tab: dirw overall performance} demonstrate that as a novel DiGNN, DiRW achieves exceptional performance across all datasets and outperforms the current leading DiGNN MagNet by an average of 3.2\%, which is attributed to its adept modeling of digraphs and heterophilous relationships.
-In contrast, traditional undirected GNNs perform well in homophilous scenarios but struggle in heterophilous digraphs due to simplistic undirected adjacency matrix approaches.
-Moreover, while Dir-GNN and ADPA strive to tackle heterophily with digraph modeling, their methods show limitations in effectively generalizing to homophilous digraphs.
-Furthermore, while undirected PathGNNs show promise in modeling heterophilous graphs, their performance is significantly hindered by critical shortcomings.
-Notably, these models fail to account for the directionality of edges in digraphs, and their simplistic walk strategies limit their effectiveness in complex digraph structures.
+The results presented in Tab.~\ref{tab: dirw overall performance} demonstrate that, as a novel DiGNN, DiRW achieves exceptional performance across all datasets, outperforming the leading DiGNN, MagNet, by an average of 3.2\%.
+This improvement is attributed to its effective modeling of digraphs and heterophilous relationships.

+In contrast, traditional undirected GNNs perform well in homophilous scenarios but struggle in heterophilous digraphs due to their reliance on simplistic undirected adjacency matrix approaches.
+While Dir-GNN and ADPA attempt to address heterophily through digraph modeling, their methods exhibit limitations in generalizing effectively to homophilous digraphs.
+Furthermore, although undirected PathGNNs show potential in modeling heterophilous graphs, their performance is significantly compromised by neglect of edge direction and simplistic walk strategies.
+Notably, they fail to account for edge directionality in digraphs, and their simplistic walk strategies limit their effectiveness in complex digraph structures.

-It is imperative to highlight that the sophisticated model architectures such as RNNs employed in PathGNNs engender scalability challenges, leading to out-of-memory (OOM) errors when dealing with large-scale digraphs ogbn-arxiv and ogbn-products.
-Similarly, the intricate message-passing paradigms that incorporate multiple convolutional layers in DGCN and NSTE result in incomplete training within 12 hours, culminating in out-of-time (OOT) errors.
-In contrast, DiRW revels in its high efficiency and achieves superior performance on large-scale digraphs with its weight-free path sampling strategy and lightweight learning mechanism.
+Emphasize that the sophisticated model architectures like RNNs in PathGNNs cause scalability issues, leading to out-of-memory (OOM) errors with large-scale graphs like ogbn-arxiv and ogbn-products.
+Similarly, the intricate message-passing paradigm with multiple convolutional layers in DGCN and NSTE often leads to incomplete training within 12 hours, resulting in out-of-time (OOT) errors.
+In contrast, DiRW demonstrates high efficiency and superior performance on large-scale digraphs through its weight-free path sampling strategy and lightweight learning mechanism.